Baháʼí Faith in Greater Boston: Modern community

 In the 1990s, Baháʼís attending Harvard were occasionally noted in The Harvard Crimson, whether commenting about issues on campus, or being profiled about the persecution of Baháʼís in Iran.
 In 2002, Baháʼí words were included in a 9/11 commemoration on campus.
 In 2004, a student who had converted in high school during a year abroad in the Czech Republic was profiled in The Harvard Crimson.
 In 2005, the Baha'i association co-sponsored "Belief in Action", a day devoted to service projects, and also supported interfaith discussions.
 In 2006, without referencing the Baháʼí club, campus groups turned out in support of an Iran Freedom Concert on the Harvard campus, and noted a number issues related to the Baháʼí Institute for Higher Education, in Iran.
 Baháʼís were noted as Abrahamic in 2006.
-The club was again profiled by The Harvard Crimson in 2007, when it was only six members and two over seas, reporting that it was still active in supporting interfaith events.
+The club was again profiled by The Harvard Crimson in 2007, when it was only six members and two overseas, reporting that it was still active in supporting interfaith events.
 In 2011, Rainn Wilson's support of events related to freedom of education in Iran, including the Baháʼí Institute for Higher Education, was noted on the Harvard campus.

 From 1996 to the present, the Greater Boston Baháʼí community adopted a systematic approach to grassroots community development taking root in Baháʼí communities all over the world, based around four core activities: study circles, children's classes, junior youth groups, and devotional meetings.

 In 2008, the Boston Baháʼí community participated in the Stamford, Connecticut regional conferences convened by the Baháʼí Universal House of Justice.
 In 2011 and 2012, Boston University and MIT were among the cites for a campaign about the barriers to college education in Iran, to which the Baháʼí Institute for Higher Education was a response.
 A youth regional conference was also held in 2013.
 The reformed Race Amity Convention system was re-established by the National Center for Race Amity starting in 2010, which helped establish the Masschusettes observance of Race Amity Day in 2015, and its continued observance, as well as a nationally telecast documentary on positive race relations, An American story : Race Amity and the other tradition and another project of conferences in Tennessee, Texas, and Georgia, and a youtube channel.